Europe Facilities Management Market Size

 - Facility management has been evolving rapidly over the past several years, resulting in widespread changes to Europe's industry.
 Facility management is undergoing a paradigm shift in the region as trends related to data, disruption, evolving amenities, and new workplace concepts are gaining traction and becoming more popular.

-- The trends in the European market are for a progression from single services to bundled services and further toward the integrated facilities management approach.
-This offers a broad scope of services and longer-term contracts, adding value, driving better quality and economies of scale, and increasing the demand for outsourced services, where specialist expertise is required.
+- The survey also highlighted 35% of the respondents got contracts for bundled services in the first quarter.
+The trends in the European market are for a progression from in-house delivery of services to bundled services and further toward the integrated facilities management approach with single contracts.
+It offers a broad scope of services and longer-term contracts, adding value, driving better quality and economies of scale, and increasing the demand for outsourced services where specialist expertise is required.

-- Future big data investments by FM organizations will increase as advanced and innovative technologies are developed.
-The respondents predict their respective companies will enhance BDA investments by creating complete IoT systems, establishing analytical skills, and utilizing augmented reality and artificial intelligence (AI).
+- Future significant data investments by FM organizations will increase as they develop advanced and innovative technologies.
+The respective companies would enhance BDA investments by creating complete IoT systems, establishing analytical skills, and utilizing augmented reality and artificial intelligence (AI).
 FM organizations must collaborate with technology companies, consultants, and higher education institutions to scale up the applications for enterprise-level usage.

 To understand geography trends, Download Sample Report

-The Europe Facility Management Market is highly competitive with the presence of diverse firms of different sizes.
-This market is anticipated to encounter several partnerships, mergers, and acquisitions as organizations continue to invest strategically in offsetting the present slowdowns that they are experiencing.
-The clients in this region are employing FM services to increase the ease of their business operations.
-The market comprises key solutions and service providers, such as CBRE Group, Mitie Group PLC, Emcor Facilities Services WLL, Interserve Limited, and G4S Facilities Management UK Limited.
+The Europe Facility Management Market is highly competitive, with diverse firms of different sizes.
+This market will encounter several partnerships, mergers, and acquisitions as organizations continue to invest strategically in offsetting the present slowdowns they are experiencing.
+The clients in this region are employing FM services to increase the ease of their business operations and tackle the energy crisis through energy-efficient facility management services.

-- March 2022 - A new, multi-million pound, five-year contract with Mitie has been given to the company to supply BAE Systems with a fully integrated facilities management (FM) service.
-The contract unifies various contracts for four of BAE Systems' divisions under one roof and encompasses 26 BAE Systems sites throughout the UK.
-As part of the contract, Mitie will offer a variety of FM services, including catering, pest control, maintenance of the mechanical, electrical, and building fabric, cleaning, reception, waste management, gardening, and mailroom.
+March 2022 - A new, multi-million pound, five-year contract with Mitie has been given to the company to supply BAE Systems with a fully integrated facilities management (FM) service.
+The contract unifies various agreements for four of BAE Systems' divisions under one roof and encompasses 26 BAE Systems sites throughout the UK.
+Mitie will offer various FM services as part of the contract, including catering, pest control, mechanical, electrical, building fabric maintenance, cleaning, reception, waste management, gardening, and mailroom.

 1.1 Study Assumptions and Market Definition